 “The Consumer Story is collapsing under the weight of its own contradictions, and the Citizen Story is emerging.”

 Advertisement disruptor and communication wizard Jon Alexander is the co-founder of the New Citizenship Project, a strategy and innovation consultancy on a mission to shift the dominant story of the individual in society from consumer to citizen.
-He’s also the author of the forthcoming book CITIZENS: How to unleash the power of everyone and fix our f***ed up world.
+He’s also the author of CITIZENS: How to unleash the power of everyone and fix our f***ed up world.

 Late one evening back in 2010, standing on the platform at Oxford Circus underground station, I stared at the floor as one train came and went and then another, waves of nausea passing over me.
 I honestly don’t remember whether I was contemplating taking my own life, though I may have been; all I remember is the nausea.
 Another train passed, and then I started retching, and then threw up.
 It happened every day for a week.

 Why was this happening?
 I was in my late 20s and doing well in my career, as a strategist at an award-winning advertising agency.
 From the outside, everything looked rosy.
 But over the preceding months and years, I had begun to ask deeper and deeper questions about what the role of that industry is in the world.
 Ultimately, the question I had come to was this:

 What are we doing to ourselves when we tell ourselves we are Consumers thousands of times a day?
 What are we doing to our relationships with one another?
 What are we doing to our imaginations, to what we believe is possible?